Former UAW executive charged in widening corruption probe

-DETROIT (AP) — A retired vice president of the United Auto Workers union on Wednesday became the 13th person to be charged in a federal investigation of alleged corruption at the union and auto companies.
+DETROIT (AP) — A retired vice president of the United Auto Workers union on Wednesday became the 13th person to be charged in a widening federal investigation of alleged corruption at the union and auto companies.

 Joe Ashton is accused of receiving thousands of dollars in kickbacks from a contractor who made watches for union members.
 The 58,000 watches are still in storage five years later.